microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-1/solution.md

 With these prerequisites in place, we can focus on building the differentiated knowledge in the hybrid world with Azure Arc to enable your on-prem, Multi-Cloud environment for the Cloud operations model.

-### Task 5: Onboard Server OS to Azure Arc
+### Task 5: Onboard Windows Server OS to Azure Arc

-* Onboard the recent installed or prepared Server OS to Azure Arc, by using the documented steps
+* Onboard the recent installed or prepared Windows Server OS to Azure Arc, by using the documented steps
 1. Generate the installation script from the Azure portal [Link](https://learn.microsoft.com/en-us/azure/azure-arc/servers/onboard-service-principal#generate-the-installation-script-from-the-azure-portal)
 * Step by step
 ![image](./img/1.png)